SARS and MERS Virus

 What is the outcome (prognosis)?

-The death rate for SARS is 1 in every 10 infected people.
-This is much higher than with influenza.
-Compared to SARS, MERS appears to kill more people - 4 in every 10 infected people.
+Compared to SARS, MERS appears to kill more people - 20 in every 50 infected people.

-How can SARS or MERS be prevented?
+How can SARS and MERS be prevented?

 Effective prevention relies on early detection of people who have become infected in order to prevent the infection from spreading.